sweng-epfl/public/exercises/scrum/quiz.md

 - [ ] Scrum
 - [ ] Spiral
 - [ ] Incremental waterfall

-## Supplemental questions

-These were not directly covered in the lecture, but try to use web search to answer them.

 23. What are the weaknesses of the incremental software development process?
 - [ ] The design of the interfaces between components is tricky